Nurture Your Family

 Church Crèche (Nursery), Sunday Worship

 FBCH has a lovely room, filled with age appropriate toys for children ages 0-5.
-The worship service is live-streamed into the Crèche, allowing families a place to worship while children play.
+Please speak with one of our greeters if you need help finding the Crèche.

 When life needs to be rebuilt so far from home, being in a place that makes you feel welcome is comforting.
 FBCH has given us a sense of belonging and the opportunity to build close connections.